Ruboto: Quick Start

 Note: The first time you install a Ruboto application on the device/emulator, Ruboto will ask for you to install the Ruboto Core Platform.
 You should see something like this in your emulator:

-Double-click on this and you should see:
+Single-click on this and you should see:

 Our sample application can now be executed.
 Click on the Click Me button and you should see a final screen as shown: